prometheus-operator/prometheus-operator/Documentation/api.md

 <td>
 <em>(Optional)</em>
 <p>The information to access the Nomad API.
 It is to be defined
-as the Nomad documentation requires.
+as the Nomad documentation requires.</p>
-If unset, Prometheus uses its default value.</p>
 </td>
 </tr>
 <tr>